wilddogdesign/puppy/README.md

 - Manifest not injecting
 - Get title of pages into a seperate file from webpack.common so there's a go to place to add more.
 - Get titles into _head.njk
+- actually, remove inuit and keep good bits like helpers, keep sassmq and the inuit bits to do with it (widths, layout).

 ### TODO

-- actually, remove inuit and keep good bits like helpers, keep sassmq and the inuit bits to do with it (widths, layout).
-And do a general starter layout using that
 - Favicons

 ### TODO much later